Chapbook: Influence

-Modern chapbooks
+Later production

 Chapbook is also a term currently used to denote publications of up to about 40 pages, usually poetry bound with some form of saddle stitch, though many are perfect bound, folded, or wrapped.
 These publications range from low-cost productions to finely produced, hand-made editions that may sell to collectors for hundreds of dollars.
-More recently, the popularity of fiction and nonfiction chapbooks has also increased.
+More recently, the popularity of fiction and non-fiction chapbooks has also increased.
 In the UK they are more often referred to as pamphlets.

-The genre has been revitalized in the past 40 years by the widespread availability of first mimeograph technology, then low-cost copy centers and digital printing, and by the cultural revolutions spurred by both zines and poetry slams, the latter generating hundreds upon hundreds of self-published chapbooks that are used to fund tours.
-In New York, a joint effort of the Center for the Humanities at the Graduate Center, CUNY and their sponsors has come up with the NYC/CUNY Chapbook festival where, as it states in their about page, “The NYC/CUNY Chapbook Festival celebrates the chapbook as a work of art, and as a medium for alternative and emerging writers and publishers… the festival features a day-long bookfair with chapbook publishers from around the country, workshops, panels, a chapbook exhibition, and a reading of prize-winning Chapbook Fellows.”
+The genre has been revitalized in the past 40 years by the widespread availability of first mimeograph technology, then low-cost copy centres and digital printing, and by the cultural revolutions spurred by both zines and poetry slams, the latter generating hundreds upon hundreds of self-published chapbooks that are used to fund tours.
+The Center for the Humanities at the City University of New York Graduate Center has held the NYC/CUNY Chapbook Festival, focused on "the chapbook as a work of art, and as a medium for alternative and emerging writers and publishers".

-With the recent popularity of blogs, online literary journals, and other online publishers, short collections of poetry published online are frequently referred to as "online chapbooks", "electronic chapbooks", "e-chapbooks", or "e-chaps".

-Stephen King wrote a few parts of an early draft of The Plant and sent them out as chapbooks to his friends instead of Christmas cards in 1982, 1983, and 1985.
-"Philtrum Press produced just three installments before the story was shelved, and the original editions have been hotly sought-after collector's items."

-In 2019, three different publishers (New York Review Books, Farrar, Straus and Giroux, and Celadon Books) used chapbooks as a marketing tool.
-They took excerpts of longer works, turned them into chapbooks, and sent them to booksellers and other literary tastemakers to generate interest in the upcoming publications.